vhassman02/Electrical-Engineering-Capstone-Project/README.md

-README Markdown File
-Description: Complete set of design and firmware files for the Fan Test Fixture controller powered by STM32 microcontroller.
+Complete set of design and firmware files for the Fan Test Fixture controller powered by STM32 microcontroller.

 ---------------------
 Design Files: